joshday/OnlineStats.jl/paper/paper.md

 # Summary

-OnlineStats is a Julia [@Julia] package that implements a variety of on-line algorithms for statistics in a unified framework.
+OnlineStats is a Julia [@Julia] package that offers a unifying framework of on-line algorithms for statistcs, models, and visualizations.
+Each algorithm is built around a common interface.

 # References